lgorissen/k4d/lab 31/README.md

 ```

-## Summary
+## 31.5 Summary

 In this lab, a couple of ways to upgrade your Pods were presented.
 By now, you will understand that there may be slightly different approaches possible, each approach with its own characteristics.
 However, they are complex and error prone.
-They have a lot of commands that all have to beexecuted through kubectl.
+They have a lot of commands that all have to be executed through kubectl.
 Whenever something fails, you will have to correct that via other kubectl commands.
+That may be difficult - both to detect and to fix.

 There are better ways, shown in the next labs.